trevex/zanzigo/README.md

 This means only a single query is issues calling a particular function and directly return the result of the check.

 Both flavors have advantages and disadvantages, but are compatible, so swapping is possible at any time.

-## Resolver

-### Sequential

-The `SequentialResolver` traverse the tree each depth at a time as long as the storage-implementation supports it.
-The name might be slightly misleading as no parallelism is required with current storage-implementations.
-As the storage-implementation takes care of concurrency, while the resolver collects all results of a given depth.

 ## Development